Carl Panzram: Murder spree

 Using Taft's stolen money, Panzram bought a small sailing yacht, the Akista, and embarked on an eight-year-long murder spree which spanned several countries and involved multiple victims.
-Sailing south to New York City, at City Island, Bronx, for three months Panzram lured sailors away from port bars onto the yacht, making them drunk, raping them, murdering with Taft's stolen pistol, then dumping their bodies near Execution Rocks Light in Long Island Sound.
+Sailing south to New York City, at City Island, Bronx, for three months Panzram lured sailors away from port bars onto the yacht, making them drunk, raping them, and murdering them with Taft's stolen pistol, then dumping their bodies near Execution Rocks Light in Long Island Sound.
 Panzram later claimed to have killed ten men in this manner.
 The sailor murders ended only after Akista ran aground and sank near Atlantic City, New Jersey, during which his last two potential victims escaped to parts unknown.

-Panzram, aka John O'Leary, captain, along with John Delaney and J. Gilmore had lashed themselves to the yacht capstan after the Akista foundered and turned over on its side on the Brigantien Shoals at Atlantic City NJ trying to make shelter in Absecon Inlet; on October 6, 1920, they were rescued by Captain Henry Brown of a fishing smack; O'Leary was in Hospital from Shock and exposure.
-On October 26, Panzram was arrested in Stamford, Connecticut, for burglary and possession of a loaded handgun (a .44 revolver).
-In 1921, he served six months in jail in Bridgeport, Connecticut.
+On October 3, 1920, Panzram, aka John O'Leary, captain, along with John Delaney and J. Gilmore had lashed themselves to the yacht's capstan after Akista foundered and turned over on its side on the Brigantien Shoals at Atlantic City NJ, while trying to make shelter in Absecon Inlet.
+On October 6, 1920, they were rescued by Captain Henry Brown of a fishing smack.
+O'Leary was in hospital from shock and exposure.